letsencrypt/cp-cps/CPS.md

 Validation for wildcard domain requests must be completed using the DNS Change method.

+All validations are performed in compliance with the current CAB Forum Baseline Requirements at the time of validation.

 ### 3.2.3 Authentication of individual identity

 ISRG does not issue certificates to individuals, and thus does not authenticate individual identities.